quencs/baml/engine/baml-lib/ast/examples/readme.md

 ## Working With the Example
 1. Pick a fixture (e.g., `tests/validation_files/headers/basic_sections.baml`) or create your own `.baml` file.
-2. Run the example as shown above or execute the snapshot test with `cargo test -p baml-lib mermaid_graph_tests`.
+2. Run the example as shown above or execute the snapshot test with `cargo test -p baml-lib --test mermaid_graph_tests`.
 3. Paste the Mermaid output into the [Mermaid Live Editor](https://mermaid.live/) or any compatible renderer to visualize header structure.

 This pipeline demonstrates how the AST layer turns annotated BAML code into navigable diagrams, balancing markdown hierarchy with control-flow nesting.